StanfordSpezi/SpeziStorage/Sources/SpeziLocalStorage/SpeziLocalStorage.docc/SpeziLocalStorage.md

 > Important: If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) to set up the core Spezi infrastructure.

+> Important: If you use the ``LocalStorage`` on the macOS platform, ensure to add the [`Keychain Access Groups` entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/keychain-access-groups) to the enclosing Xcode project via *PROJECT_NAME > Signing&Capabilities > + Capability*.
+The array of keychain groups can be left empty, only the base entitlement is required.

 You can configure the `LocalStorage` module in the [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate).

 ```swift